 That means you have to take the stairs every time you need something from the garden or outside.
 It’s a little scary especially if you have little kids and the elderly navigating those stairs.

-What you can do: Consider locating a new kitchen, dining, or living area on the lower floor and give it an access to your backyard.
+What you can do: Consider locating a new kitchen, dining, or living area on the lower floor and give it access to your backyard.
 You will get the indoor-outdoor flow that you’ve always wanted before.
+Speak to your building designer for more professional advice when designing your dream home.

 Raising a ceiling height of the lower floor